What is a Bachelor’s Degree?

 - Receive your acceptance letters (and from some colleges you will also receive your financial aid award offers shortly after).
 Choose the campus that best suits your needs and commit to that campus by signing a letter of intent and paying any necessary deposits.
 Notify the other campuses that you will not be attending so that they may make room for other students.
 Student Intent to Register - SIR - deadline is typically May 1st.

-- Get Certified: Make an appointment in the Counseling Office to have your IGETC, IGETC for STEM, CSU GE-Breadth, or CSU GE-Breadth for STEM certified and apply for your Certificate of Achievement in IGETC or CSU GE-Breadth.
+- Get Certified: Make an appointment in the Counseling Office to have your IGETC, IGETC for STEM, CSU GE-Breadth, and apply for your Certificate of Achievement in IGETC or CSU GE-Breadth.

 - Don’t Forget to Send the Final Official Transcripts to the university after you have completed all coursework.
 The importance of this cannot be stressed enough.
 You may have your admission revoked if you do not provide complete official transcripts by the university deadline.